Đavolja Varoš: Folklore

-Like in the case of some other mountains in Serbia (Povlen, Rtanj, Homolje), Radan Mountain region is known for abundant folk tales, especially concerning the origin of Đavolja Varoš.
+Like in the case of some other mountains in Serbia (Povlen, Rtanj, Homolje), the Radan Mountain region is known for abundant folk tales, especially concerning the origin of Đavolja Varoš.
 According to one of the myths, Radan was a miraculous mountain, inhabited by the fairies, while the people living at the foothills were the most diligent, pious and concordant in the world.
-Bittered by this harmony, one day the devil sent dark and storm to the mountain, with lightnings stroking one after another, and thunders causing landslides.
+Bittered by this harmony, one day the devil sent dark and storm to the mountain, with lightnings striking one after another, and thunders causing landslides.
 After people took refuge waiting for the storm to pass, the devil himself came down to Earth and enchanted the water well (hence today's acidic spring's name Devil's water), casting a spell that everyone who drinks from it will lose his mind.
 Both the devil and the storm then disappeared.

 It appeared as if everything returned to normal after this, but people changed.
-Under a spell a brother and sister fell in love, and a wedding party with 200 members gathered.
+Under a spell, a brother and sister fell in love, and a wedding party with 200 members gathered.
 Fairies from the Radan adored the villagers for what they were but were unable to break devil's spell.
 They asked God for help to prevent the wedding, and on the wedding day, right at noon, a flare, "shinier than Sun" hit the foothills.
-In a second the forest was vaporized, and the wedding members were turned into rocks.
-Since then, rocks from the site should be left alone, as those who take it with them will be turned into stone, too.
+In a second, the forest was vaporized, and the wedding members were turned into rocks.
+Since then, per the folk lore, rocks from the site should be left alone, as those who take it with them will be turned into stone, too.